procmarchal/potion_shop/docs/self_guided.md

 Potion Shop is vulnerable to persistent XSS.
 Trigger the JavaScript `alert(1)`, and write a brief explanation of how an attacker would use this vulnerability to harm users.

+Answer: in the review section you can add `<script>alert(1)</script>` and it displays the alert box.
+You could access the cookies and hijike the session to write review, get email.

 ### 2. Cross Site Request Forgery (CSRF)

 Potion Shop is vulnerable to CSRF.
 Create a proof of concept HTML page showing how an attacker would exploit this flaw, and explain how an attacker would use the page in a real attack.